mohammad87115/ordak-farmer/README.md

 # How to setup?
 ## Using replit
-you need to make a repl and go to secrets tab then add the secrets on the example.env and another secret called tokens and copy & paste all your tokens.txt in it then delete tokens.txt and then run the selfbot
+you need to make a repl and go to secrets tab then add the secrets on the example.env and another secret called tokens and add your token in it then delete tokens.txt and then run the selfbot
+**you can only run with 1 token i replit**
+**replit is so slow for running this code and its not recommended**
 ## Those who are not using replit
 if your hosting provider is not giving away your bot files you can simply add your tokens to tokens.txt and skip the tokens part on env file so you need to make a .env file that should look like this